On Reeb graphs induced from smooth functions on closed or open manifolds: Proofs of Theorems and .

-\ \\ STEP 2 Construction around a vertex at which the good function $h$ has a local extremum. \\ Case 1 The case where the vertex is of degree $1$. \\ It is sufficient to consider the case where the label assigned to the edge containing the vertex is $0$ by the assumption.
-A natural height function on a $2$-dimensional unit disc, which is a Morse function with exactly one singular point in the interior or in the center, is a desired local function.
-Note that this is generalized to arbitrary dimensional cases and this is a key in proving Theorem \ref{thm:3} later and in various situations of the present paper. \\ \ \\ Case 2 The case where the vertex is of degree greater than $1$. \\ We show the case where at the vertex the good function has a local maximum.
+\ \\ STEP 2 Construction around a vertex at which the good function $h$ has a local extremum. \\ Case 1 The case where the vertex is of degree $1$. \\ It is sufficient to consider the case where for the edge $e$ containing the vertex $l(e)=0$ holds by the assumption.
+A natural {\it height function} of a $2$-dimensional standard disk, which is a Morse function with exactly one singular point in the interior or in the center, is a desired local function.
+Note that this is generalized to arbitrary dimensional cases and this is a key in proving Theorem \ref{thm:3} later and in various situations of the present paper.
+A {\it height function} of the unit disk $D^k$ or an $k$-dimensional standard disk is a {\rm (}Morse{\rm )} function represented by the form $x \in D^k \mapsto ||x||^2+c_0$ for a constant $c_0 \in \mathbb{R}$ and natural coordinates. \\ \ \\ Case 2 The case where the vertex is of degree greater than $1$. \\ We show the case where at the vertex the good function has a local maximum.
 For the case where at the vertex the good function has a local minimum, we can do similarly.
 We first construct a local function as in STEP 1 and embed the image into the plane as the set $\{(x,y) \in {\mathbb{R}}^2 \mid -1 \leq x \leq 1,y=x^2\}$ sending the singular value to the origin.
 See FIGURE \ref{fig:2}: $F_1$ and $F_2$ represent the preimages of $(-t,t^2)$ and $(t,t^2)$ ($t>0$), respectively. $F_1 \sqcup F_2$ is the preimage of a regular value of the resulting local function, which is obtained by composing the canonical projection.
 We give a precise explanation.

-We construct a desired local function as in STEP 1 first so that $F_1$ is diffeomorphic to the disjoint union of $a$ lines and $b$ circles and that $F_2$ is diffeomorphic to the disjoint union of $a$ lines and $c$ circles where $a$, $b$ and $c$ are arbitrary non-negative integers satisfying $(a,b,c) \neq (1,0,0),(0,1,0),(0,0,1),(0,0,0)$: we consider a case where the vertex is contained in exactly $2a$ edges $1$'s are assigned to and contained in exactly $b+c$ edges $0$'s are assigned to.
+We construct a desired local function as in STEP 1 first so that $F_1$ is diffeomorphic to the disjoint union of $a$ lines and $b$ circles and that $F_2$ is diffeomorphic to the disjoint union of $a$ lines and $c$ circles where $a$, $b$ and $c$ are arbitrary non-negative integers satisfying $(a,b,c) \neq (1,0,0),(0,1,0),(0,0,1),(0,0,0)$: we consider a case where the vertex is contained in exactly $2a$ edges at which the values of $l$ are $1$ and also contained in exactly $b+c$ edges at which the values of $l$ are $0$.